 There are two primary methods of bookkeeping for small business.
 Which you use will largely depend on the type of business you operate.
 They include:

 - Single-Entry Bookkeeping – This means simply that when a transaction occurs, you record it once in your ledger.
 So if you sell something for $50, you note a $50 sale and you’re done.

 - Double-Entry Bookkeeping – This method is most commonly used by companies that maintain a physical inventory of goods.
 You’d first enter the $50 sale but then deduct the value of the item sold from your inventory.

 Which is best for you?
 Again, it depends both on the type of business you operate and how complex your books are.
 Double-entry is the most effective way to keep your books balanced when there are multiple factors to consider after a sale.
 And while it sounds complicated, software can make it much easier.

-Another major question for your bookkeeping is whether it will be cash or accrual:
+Another major question for your accounting system is whether it will use a cash or accrual basis: